derek-watson/jsUri/README.md

 ## Query param methods

-Returns the first query param value for the key
+Returns the first query param value for the key:

 ```js
 new Uri('?cat=1&cat=2&cat=3').getQueryParamValue('cat')             // 1
 ```

-Returns all query param values for the given key
+Returns all query param values for the given key:

 ```js
 new Uri('?cat=1&cat=2&cat=3').getQueryParamValues('cat')            // [1, 2, 3]
 ```

-Internally, query key/value pairs are stored as a series of two-value arrays in the Query object
+Internally, query key/value pairs are stored as a series of two-value arrays in the Query object:

 ```js
 new Uri('?a=b&c=d').query().params                  // [ ['a', 'b'], ['c', 'd']]
 ```

-Add query param values
+Add query param values:

 ```js
 new Uri().addQueryParam('q', 'books')               // ?q=books